 Funding: NSF- Graduate Research Fellowship Program, Ohio University 1804 Fund (for setting up the aquatic mesocosm facility)

-- Thompson, C. & Popescu, V.D. (in prep).
-Complex climate change-induced carryover responses for survival, growth, and endurance of pond-breeding amphibians. for Global Change Biology.
+- Thompson, C. & Popescu, V.D. (in review).
+Complex climate change-induced carryover responses for survival, growth, and endurance of pond-breeding amphibians.
+Oecologia.

 Developing monitoring tools for Eastern Hellbender conservation in Ohio and Pennsylvania.
 The goal of this work is to evaluate the effectiveness of current conservation strategies in Ohio (head-starting), and to develop new monitoring methods to evaluate population dynamics and nesting behavior.
 PhD student Matt Kaunert has combined forces with Ohio Department of Natural Resources, Ohio State University Research Extension, the Wild (Columbus Zoo), Toledo Zoo and Penta Career Center to monitor captive-bred and released juvenile Hellbenders using amplified PIT tag readers.
 Our lab is also helping with deployment of concrete nest boxes to augment Hellbender nesting habitat and study paternal care behaviors, and working with engineers to develop a PIT tag system to monitor nest box activity remotely.
 Ultimately, Matt aims to use demographic and behavior data to develop prioritization models for Hellbender persistence and recovery in Ohio.